-This map identifies existing commercial areas that will benefit from planoke policies that help them maintain or increase their vitality.
+This map identifies existing commercial areas that will benefit from planokc policies that help them maintain or increase their vitality.

-69% of businesses indicated that the area where their business is located is important to their success.
+69% of businesses indicated that the physical appearance of the area where their business is located is important to their success.